Posts Tagged: restore

 Remember to feed your mouse

 Interestingly, I received two phone calls and another email today all regarding the same subject.
 Upon starting their computers, these users could not move their cursor around the screen…despite repeated attempts.
 It turns out that in all three cases, they were using cordless mice.
 Cordless mice talk to the computer via radio waves to a receiver attached to the computer.
 Since they are cordless, they can't get power from the computer (like corded mice do) so they get power from batteries.
 Some mice use AAA batteries, others use AA.
 In all cases, these batteries need to be replaced from time-to-time.
-In these three cases, replacing the batteries restored order to their computing lives.
-Batteries can last up to four or five months in some cases, but two to three months is the norm.

 Turning off system restore